gSchool/DNA-release-3/02-Phase-A/05_digital_services_market.md

 ### Existing Government Capabilities
 Here are some examples of existing capabilities and potential contract vehicles that may help meet your technical requirements. **This is not an all inclusive list,** but does begin to highlight current initiatives to leverage.
-Remember, a tenant of modern software development is to leverage what exists - not everyone should build from scratch.
+Remember, a tenent of modern software development is to leverage what exists - not everyone should build from scratch.
 Some examples are:

 #### [Cloud One](https://software.af.mil/team/cloud-one/)